seacode/gmacs/docs/smbkc/smbkc.Rmd

     0 & 0 & 1 \end{array} \right]
 \end{equation}

 Also see Figure \ref{fig:size_trans}.
-Further details of the Gmacs model and cofiguration used are provided in Appendix A (SMBKC Model Description).
+Further details of the Gmacs model and configuration used are provided in Appendix A (SMBKC Model Description).

 ## Changes in Assessment Results

 Changes in assessment results depend on model scenario.
-The Gmacs base model scenario attepmts to match the 2015 assessment by specifying the same (or similar) dynamics and parameter values.
+The Gmacs base model scenario attempts to match the 2015 assessment by specifying the same (or similar) dynamics and parameter values.
 However, a different Gmacs scenario (Gmacs selex) provides a much better match to the 2015 model assessment.

 # B. Responses to SSC and CPT Comments